Rent a Bridesmaid: Development

 Rent a Bridesmaid was written by Children's author Jacqueline Wilson and illustrated by Nick Sharratt.
 It is the 104th novel Wilson has written.
 Prior to the book's release, The Guardian revealed the cover on 16 February 2016, along with an extract from the novel.
 A trailer for the book was released on the official Jacqueline Wilson YouTube channel in April 2016.
 The novel was released on 5 May 2016.
 A paperback version was released in February 2017, published by Yearling.
 Rent a Bridesmaid includes themes of "finding family and friendship in all sorts of places".
 To promote the novel, Wilson travelled to several events to promote her book, including at Tyne Theatre and Opera House and Shrewsbury Bookfest, which she found exhausting but "lovely".
+Wilson also spoke about the novel at the Cardiff Children's Literature Festival in April 2016, where guests were able to take a copy of Rent a Bridesmaid despite it being two weeks prior to its official launch.
 The author said that she does not write her novels only for girls, but noted that Rent a Bridesmaid has a "pink cover and is about girls wanting and dreaming about being a bridesmaid and tomboys who aren't so keen".

 The author believed that "most little girls dream" of being a bridesmaid and wearing a "beautiful dress", and that Tilly in the book puts her services for hire as she does not think that her dream will come true otherwise.
-Wilson said that she wanted to reflect the "current craze" for weddings, explaining, "Every time you switch on the telly there's a new reality programme about wedding dresses.
-There's even a children's programme where you can arrange your mum and dad's wedding!"
+Wilson said that she wanted to reflect the "current craze" for weddings, explaining, "Every time you switch on the telly there's a new reality programme about wedding dresses."
 Wilson believed that there were children who wanted to be bridesmaids but never have been able to, children who wanted to be one and have been able to, and children who do not want to be bridesmaids at all.
 Wilson herself never had the opportunity to be a bridesmaid but did not want to, and she believed that she would not have not been able to see anything as she would not have been able to wear her glasses.
 When asked by Chronicle Live if she got her inspiration for the book of the services of renting a bridesmaid online, Wilson said no and believed that Tilly in her book would likely "get about 20p".
 Wilson called Tilly imaginative but slightly possessive, explaining, "She lives with her dad because her mum has gone off and when her best friend at her new school gets another friend, she chips in like crazy.
 She doesn't realise your best friend can have another friend too and the world isn't going to fall in".
 The author revealed that the book had some sad bits but promised that there was a happy ending for Tilly.
 Wilson added that she sometimes is unsure of how the plots of her books will end and that it feels like her characters "take over".